colee222/colee222/README.md

 I have a formal comprehensive physical science background and a lifetime of building and tinkering including building custom pieces for farming needs and scientific instruments.
-I've coded numerous multi-physics models to describe real-world experiments, led atrificial intelligence projects, developed prototypes, and tinkered with webdevelopment in many platforms.
+I've coded numerous multi-physics models to describe real-world experiments, led atrificial intelligence projects, developed prototypes, and tinkered with web development in many platforms.

 With diverse R&D experiences I have a wide range of wet laboratory and computer science skills, in a wide range of scientific fields.
 I have specalized in identifying and applying emerging technologies across different disciplines, bringing them togther, and appying them to problems in the idustry sector.